Newport, Wales: Governance and politics

 Newport has long been the largest town in the historic county of Monmouthshire, and was a county borough between 1891 and 1974.
 The Local Government Act 1972 removed ambiguity about the legal status of the area by including the administrative county of Monmouthshire and the county borough of Newport into all acts pertaining to Wales.
 In 1974, the borough was incorporated into the new local government county of Gwent until Newport became a unitary authority again in 1996.
 Gwent remains in use for ceremonial functions as a preserved county.

-Newport was historically industrialised with a large working class population and strong support for the Labour Party.
+Historically built on shipping and industry, Newport's political representation across its constituencies and council wards has traditionally varied between urban industrial areas and suburban residential wards.

 The district was formed by the Local Government Act 1972 from the county borough of Newport, the Caerleon Urban District and Magor and St Mellons Rural District (except the parishes of Henllys and St Mellons) from the administrative county of Monmouthshire.

 The right to use the armorial bearings of the Newport Corporation which were lost when the corporation was abolished on 1 April 1974 were only officially transferred to the new authority on 14 March 1996, some 18 days before it too was abolished.
 The present city council was awarded the right to use the arms on 26 July 1996.